NVIDIA/cub/CONTRIBUTING.md

 Once your pull request is approved by the CUB team, no further action is needed from you.
-We will handle integrating it since we must coordinate changes to `master` with NVIDIA's internal perforce repository.
+We will handle integrating it since we must coordinate changes to `main` with NVIDIA's internal perforce repository.

 # CMake Options